 Any good pitch should include some sort of elevator pitch.
-This should be one or two sentences that communicates how you can help.
+This should be one or two sentences that communicate how you can help.
 And if designed properly, it should grab the prospect’s attention and create a little interest.

 This is one step that salespeople often find difficult and to help with that, we will provide three types of formats to use for your elevator pitch in this sales pitch example.

-You can use a value statement for your elevator pitch and this is a one sentence statement that communicates how you can help.
+You can use a value statement for your elevator pitch and this is a one-sentence statement that communicates how you can help.
 Here is an example:

 We help salespeople to build a more powerful sales pitch and this usually leads to an immediate improvement in sales results.